Key Takeaways

 When you are a B2B SaaS enterprise, and your product caters to a specific niche requirement of your target audience, there is a high chance that they may not even know that you exist.
 To get the attention of your ideal customer profile, you need to be on the websites they frequent, be it Reddit, LinkedIn, or Hacker News.
 This marketing strategy is called content syndication.

 Content syndication is an excellent way of scaling your content’s reach.
 But it's not just an increase in numbers, it also improves the quality of leads.
 It is a focused and targeted marketing strategy that yields high benefits with minimal investments.
-This blog explores how to integrate content syndication for the best results and the pitfalls and mistakes to avoid.
+This blog explores how to integrate content syndication for the best results and the pitfalls and mistakes to avoid, and rounds up your content marketing strategy for startups with a distribution layer.

 What is Content Syndication?